Impactiron/Bestellsystem/README.md

-Du bist mein Lead-Programmierer und Lead-Designer für ein webbasiertes Lagerinventarsystem für Reinigungschemie.
-Bitte entwickle ein vollständiges Webprojekt mit folgenden Anforderungen:
+You are my Lead Developer and Lead Designer for a web-based inventory ordering system for cleaning chemicals.
+Please develop a complete web project based on the following requirements:

-**Ziel:**
+**Goal:**
-Einfaches Bestellsystem für Mitarbeiter an vier Standorten (Bregenz, Dornbirn, Feldkirch, Bludenz), um Reinigungschemie aus einem zentralen Lager zu bestellen.
+Create a simple and user-friendly ordering system for employees at four locations (Bregenz, Dornbirn, Feldkirch, Bludenz) to request cleaning products from a central warehouse.

 **Frontend:**
-- Eine Eingabemaske pro Standort (z.
-B. über Dropdown oder URL-Parameter auswählbar)
+- A separate input form per location (selectable via dropdown or URL parameter)
-- Produktliste mit:
+- Product list should include:
-  - Produktbild
+  - Product image
-  - Produktbezeichnung
+  - Product name
-  - Beschreibung
+  - Description
-  - Gebindegröße
+  - Packaging size
-  - Eingabefeld für Bestellmenge
+  - Input field for quantity to order
-- Benutzerfreundliches, responsives Design mit HTML, CSS und JavaScript (oder React, wenn sinnvoll)
+- Clean, responsive design using HTML, CSS, and JavaScript (or optionally React)

 **Backend:**
-- Speicherung der Bestellungen in einer Datenbank (z.
-B. SQLite oder MySQL)
+- Store submitted orders in a database (e.g. SQLite or MySQL)
-- Automatische Generierung eines Bestellblatts (z.
-B. als PDF) nach Absenden der Bestellung
+- Automatically generate an order sheet (PDF) after submission
-- Ablage des PDFs im Backend unter einem Ordnerpfad wie `/backend/bahnhof/<standort>/<datum>.pdf`
+- Save the PDF in a backend folder structure like `/backend/bahnhof/<location>/<date>.pdf`

-**Datenquelle:**
+**Data Source:**
-Die Produktdaten stammen aus einer Excel-Datei mit folgenden Spalten:
+Product data is provided in an Excel file with the following columns:
-- Bild
+- Image
-- Produktbezeichnung
+- Product Name
-- Produktbezeichnung - Clusterung
+- Clustered Product Name
-- Kategorie
+- Category
-- Unterkategorie
+- Subcategory
-- Beschreibung
+- Description
-- Gebinde
+- Packaging

-Verwende diese Daten als Grundlage für die Produktliste im Frontend.
-Du kannst sie als JSON oder direkt in der Datenbankstruktur einbauen.
+Use this data as the basis for the product list in the frontend.
+You may convert it to JSON or import it into the database.

-**Technologien:**
+**Technologies:**
-- HTML, CSS, JavaScript (ggf.
-React)
+- HTML, CSS, JavaScript (or React)
-- Backend in Node.js oder Python (z.
-B. Flask)
+- Backend in Node.js or Python (e.g. Flask)
-- Datenbank: SQLite oder MySQL
+- Database: SQLite or MySQL
-- PDF-Generierung mit einer passenden Bibliothek (z.
-B. jsPDF, Puppeteer oder ReportLab)
+- PDF generation using a suitable library (e.g. jsPDF, Puppeteer, or ReportLab)

-Erstelle bitte:
+Please deliver:
-1. Die Datenbankstruktur
+1. Database schema
-2. Das Frontend-Layout
+2. Frontend layout and logic
-3. Die Backend-Logik zur Bestellverarbeitung
+3. Backend logic for order processing
-4. Die PDF-Generierung und Ablage
+4. PDF generation and file saving
-5. Optional: Admin-Ansicht zur Übersicht aller Bestellungen
+5. (Optional) Admin view to review all orders

-Kommentiere den Code gut und strukturiere das Projekt so, dass es leicht erweiterbar ist.
+Comment the code clearly and structure the project for easy future expansion.